dankc/responsive-vid/README.md

 ### Auto version
 #### Supply the options as a data attribute on the video element(s) for the script to find

-There are two implementation of this - one a function you can import as a module (Vanilla implementation) and the other's a plain JS function (IIFE implementation).
-Host the IIFE version on your domain or bundle it in with your other scripts manually, then initialize it (`ResponsiveVideo()`).
-Or you can import the vanilla version `import { AutoResponsiveVideo } from 'responsive-video/vanilla/responsive-video.js';`, then initialize it (`AutoResponsiveVideo()`).
+There are two implementation of this - one a function you can import as a module (Module build) and the other's a plain JS function (Browser build).
+Host the browser build on your domain or bundle it in with your other scripts manually, then initialize it (`ResponsiveVideo()`).
+Or you can import the module build `import { AutoResponsiveVideo } from 'responsive-video/module/responsive-video.js';`, then initialize it (`AutoResponsiveVideo()`).
 It looks for a `data-responsive-video` attribute on video elements to supply it with options in JSON format.

 #### Example: